Emory85/cldr/docs/ldml/tr35-dates.md

 Note: This document does not currently define a string form, but we may need one for MessageFormat.

 > [!IMPORTANT]
-> This section is a technical preview and should not be considered stable.
+> Semantic skeletons (this section) are a technical preview and should not be considered stable.

 ### <a name="Parts_of_a_Semantic_Skeleton" href="#Parts_of_a_Semantic_Skeleton">Parts of a Semantic Skeleton</a>